 Board and Care Revenue.
 These revenues are payments primarily from health insurers and the federal government to reimburse the State for costs of health and mental care services and board provided at State institutions, including the New Hampshire Hospital.
-The budget for the 2014-2015 biennium redirected this revenue from unrestricted to restricted revenue within the Department of Health and Human Services.
+Beginning with the budget for the 2014-2015 biennium, this revenue has been re-characterized from unrestricted to restricted within the Department of Health and Human Services.